 We are a storied people.
 We are shaped by the stories that we tell.
 This is James K.A.
 Smith’s idea of ‘cultural liturgies.’
 It is in recognition of these cultural liturgies that I have cultivated a practice of intentional liturgy.
 I think the big question comes down to this: are you consciously liturgical?
 Continue reading An Old Dusty Story: Ash Wednesday

-Yesterday, on Ash Wednesday of 2017, I posted an article written by Carl Trueman, a professor of Christian theology and church history at Westminster Theological Seminary, which he wrote a … Continue reading To Ash or Not to Ash; Why Even Ask?
+Yesterday, on Ash Wednesday of 2017, I posted an article written by Carl Trueman, a professor of Christian theology and … Continue reading To Ash or Not to Ash; Why Even Ask?